How Long Do Cured Meats Last?

 Dry curing ham gives the meat a rich flavor, and allows it to last longer without refrigeration.
+If you want to save money on food, buying cured meat or learning to cure it yourself can help.
+This extends the shelf life of meat which puts less pressure on you to consume it within a restrictive time frame.
+Of course, there are way more acceptable and palatable options like super food powder supplements or health oils and even vitamins that provide the same vitamins and nutrients, have a long shelf life, and can be taken in a quick and convenient way.
 But a 118-year-old piece of cured ham now on display at the Isle of Wight County Museum in Smithfield, Virginia, is meant to be seen, not tasted -- though microbiologists say the ham is technically still edible.
+So if you're after the health benefits and not the taste, consider supergreens.
+They last long and don't require much upkeep like this specific meat.

 The ham was originally cured in 1902 by Gwaltney Foods, and forgotten about in the back of a storage room.
 When discovered 20 years later, Gwaltney used it to promote its products for many years.
 Today, it’s kept in a climate-controlled museum display case, watched by a non-stop “ham cam” that streams the footage online.
 The now-famous ham even has a Twitter account.